ukoda/lcd4linux-ax206/README.md

 NB: Not working yet.

-In this case we are using a Mint x64 system to cross conpile for a RPi.
+In this case we are using a Mint x64 system to cross compile for a RPi.
 Unlike a native build we need to know if we are building for a tradtional 32 bit RPi or a newer 64 bit model such as the RPi 4 or CM4.

 I installed:
 - For 32 bit: sudo apt install crossbuild-essential-armhf